 This Design Guide has been prepared as part of Watlington's Neighbourhood Development Plan with the aim of securing the highest quality new development within the Parish.
-It is intended as a set of local guidelines to assist professionals, developers and householders to be used alongside the SODC Design Guide published 2016 to assist in the preparation of proposals for development.
+It is intended as a set of guidelines to assist professionals, developers and householders in preparation for proposals for development.
+It will promote good design practice by all those involved in the development process.

 It has been prepared in accordance with the National Planning Policy Framework (NPPF)2012 and the National Planning Practice Guidance for Design.
-We have also used the Chilterns Buildings Design Guides published by the Chilterns Conservation Board.
+We have also used the South Oxfordshire Design Guide 2016 issued by SODC and the Chilterns Buildings Design Guide published by the Chilterns Conservation Board.
+Reference has also been made to Building for Life 12, which is endorsed by government for well-designed homes and neighbourhoods and is published by Nottingham Trent University: CADBE(College of Art & Design and Built Environment) for the Building for Life Partnership.
 Sustainable development is at the heart of the Watlington Neighbourhood Development Plan.
 The sustainability objectives are at Appendix A.